famousj/the-little-hooner/hooner.md

 **A:** `.?((head l))` asks if the argument `l` is null.
 Per the rules of `?:`, since `(head l)` is not a list, we skip the `%.n` and keep going.

-KM: In TLS (in the next section) they clarify that if something isn't an empty list or an atom, it must be a list.

 **Q:** What is the meaning of

 >  `$(l (tail l))`